With a strong pioneering history, the Western Downs has many historical tales to tell – but not all of them can be told through words or images.

 What do the prickly pear, fossil woods from the Jurassic era, and a fire station from the early 20th century have in common?
 They are all part of Chinchilla’s heritage and history.

-With displays from the Green Plague to the Cypress Pince Centre, the Chinchilla Historical Museum is packed with history from this Western Downs town.
+With displays from the Green Plague to the Cypress Pine Centre, also check out the newest display the Fire Tower Interpretative Centre.
+Chinchilla Museum is packed with history from this Western Downs town and area.

 9. Cactoblastis Monument, Chinchilla